Nissan Stadium Security Guidelines

 How does the new policy improve public safety?

+As an organization, our goal is to create a first-class experience for our fans on gamedays.
+Ensuring the safety and security of all Nissan Stadium guests is top priority.
 The clear bag is easily and quickly searched and greatly reduces faulty bag searches.
 It also supports the Department of Homeland Security’s “If You See Something, Say Something” campaign.

 How many bags can each person bring into the stadium?